gdmgent/conferences/pages/presentations/swiss/content/wot__1.md

 Web Of Things
 =============

 How can we connect hardware with software?
+How can we build cool interactive user interfaces for that?